aheckmann/m/README.md

 ### Downloading MongoDB Binaries

 Specify a MongoDB server version to try download a binary package (if available for your current O/S) or switch to a previously downloaded copy.
-After `m` successfully downloads or switches to a specified version of MongoDB, those binaries will become the default in the install path (typically `/usr/local/bin/`; see _Details_ below for more information).
+After `m` successfully downloads or switches to a specified version of MongoDB, those binaries will become the default in the install path (typically `$HOME/.local/bin/`; see _Details_ below for more information).

-    $ m 3.2.16
+    $ m 4.4.15
-    $ m 3.4.9
+    $ m 5.0.9

 You can also specify a release series to download the latest available revision:

-    $ m 3.6
+    $ m 4.4
-    $ m 4.0
+    $ m 5.0

 List installed binaries:

     $ m

-      3.2.16
-    ο 3.4.9
-      3.6.0-rc1
+      4.2.21
+      4.4.15
+    * 5.0.9
+      6.0.0

 Use or download the latest official release: